danushmanimaran007-code/CAFE_SALES-ANALYSIS-AND-CLEANING---PYTHON-PROJECT/README.md

-# Dirty Cafe Sales Dataset: A Practice Dataset for Cleaning and Analysis
+# Cafe Sales Dataset: A Practice Dataset for Cleaning and Analysis

 ## Overview
-The **Dirty Cafe Sales Dataset** offers a realistic and challenging dataset for practicing essential data science skills.
-It contains 10,000 rows of synthetic sales transaction data, designed with missing values, inconsistent data, and errors.
-This dataset is ideal for learning and applying data cleaning, exploratory data analysis (EDA), feature engineering, and machine learning techniques.
+The Cafe Sales Dataset is a comprehensive collection of transaction records designed for practical application in data analysis and analytics projects.
+It includes 10,000 synthetic sales transactions, intentionally crafted with various data irregularities and errors to challenge your analytical skills.
+This dataset provides an excellent opportunity for data analysts to engage in real-world scenarios involving data cleaning, exploratory data analysis (EDA), and feature engineering.
 ---

 ## File Information